 TST_CS01: This table contains data on hot-poured joint sealants for a few SPS-3 and -4 sections.
-There are 11 records in this table.
+There are a small number of records in this table.
 For further information on these tests, see the SPS-3 and -4 data collection guide.

 TST_CS02: This table contains data on silicone joint sealants for a few SPS-3 and -4 sections.
-There are only 12 records in this table.
+There are a small number of in this table.
 For further information, see the SPS-3 and -4 data collection guide.

 TST_SC01: This table contains the results of various tests on asphalt emulsions used in surface treatments applied to SPS-3 sections only.
 Unlike most other tables in the TST module that contain the results for a single test, this table contains the results for many tests on the same material.
 Most of these tests are straightforward; however, some of them are fairly unusual (in these cases, consult the SPS-3 and -4 data collection guide).
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_SC02: This table contains the sand equivalency of fine aggregate materials from SPS-3 sections only.
 The sand equivalency value, expressed as a percentage, is stored in the SAND_EQUIVALENCY field.
 No intermediate values are stored.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_SC03: This table contains the results of various tests on coarse aggregates used in surface treatments applied to SPS-3 sections only.
-There are three records in this table and no further data are expected.
+There are a small number of records in this table and no further data are expected.
 For further information, see the SPS-3 and -4 data collection guide.

 TST_SC04: This table contains the flakiness index of aggregates used in surface treatments applied to SPS-3 sections only.
 The flakiness index is stored in the FLAKINESS_INDEX field.
 No intermediate calculations are stored.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_SC05: This table contains the results of various tests on slurry seals applied to SPS-3 sections only.
-This table contains a single record and no further data are expected.
+This table contains limited data and no further data are expected.
 For further information, see the SPS-3 and -4 data collection guide.